frederickaplan/fdh/files/PART1/fdh-1-3.md

 A paper map can be used freely for purposes other than its original function.
 In this sense, **it is still a tool**.
 A digital map can only be accessed through specific input and output commands; it has internalized its own usage rules. **It is therefore a machine**.

 ### 5.4.
-Focus: Simondon and concretization process
+Focus: Simondon and concretization processes

 The mechanization process may not immediately produce changes in usage, but the changing nature of the representation results in technological synergies and aggregation effects.
 As maps became machines, they progressively merged into a global mechanic system in which a multitude of maps became aggregated into a single one.